Jorgvt/paramperceptnet/README.md

 ## Installation

-We currently provide two options for installing the package and use the model:
+We currently provide two options for installing the package and using the model:

 1. Minimal installation: Installs only the required libraries to instantiate, use and train a parametric model.